 With technical experts like Mr. Anil K. Shah (CEO, Mega Bank) and Ms. Sunayna Tamrakar (Investment Manager, One to Watch), the participation of 146 attendees was informed on how banks sanction loans to Nepali startups and what investors look for in prospective investments.

 Keynote Narottam Aryal

-Narottam Aryal, Executive Director of Kings College noted the attendees on Importance of Startup Ecosystem in Nepal.
-Mr. Aryal shared with the audience the present state of Nepal’s entrepreneurial ecosystem and why it is important to build a stronger support system for startups.
+Narottam Aryal, Executive Director of Kings College, noted the attendees on the Importance of a Startup Ecosystem in Nepal.
+Mr. Aryal shared with the audience the present state of Nepal’s entrepreneurial ecosystem and why it is essential to building a stronger support system for startups.
 He was critical of the stigma that entrepreneurs, or people in general, face when they set forth on their goal of starting a business.
 He dissected the present state of Nepal’s entrepreneurship ecosystem, revealing several aspects that needed to be removed.
 He shared his vision for how Nepal’s startup ecosystem should grow from strength to strength.
 Finally, he expressed his desire for more people to get seriously involved in the ecosystem, to make it stronger and sustainable.

 Srijana Shakya, Chief Brand Officer, Honda Nepal shared on how the corporate are helping the Nepali startups of Nepal and the Honda incubation center- White Hat has emerged to assist and promote Nepali startups.
-Adding more, Mr. Baburam Poudel, Engineer of Nepal Telecom shared on how use of internet is rapidly growing and is assisting in business promotion. .
-Udhyami101, part of Udhyami Seed Camp, concluded program by making an announcement of application open for next edition- Udhyami Seed Camp: Tech Edition.
+Adding more, Mr. Baburam Poudel, Engineer of Nepal Telecom shared on how the use of the internet is rapidly growing and is assisting in business promotion… Udhyami101, part of Udhyami Seed Camp, concluded the program by making an announcement of application open for next edition- Udhyami Seed Camp: Tech Edition.